parkji30/netlify/content/talk/GMC_Talk/index.md

   country: Canada

 summary: Probing the question of GMCs and their role in star forming regions.
 abstract: Something as simple as a star, continues to remain so illmuniatingly difficult to comprehend.
-Perhaps the role that giant molecular clouds plays could help physicists decipher this age old mystery.
+Perhaps the role of giant molecular clouds could help physicists decipher this age old mystery.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: ""
+date: "2020-11-16"
-date_end: ""
+date_end: "2020-11-16"
-all_day: false
+all_day: True

 # Schedule page publish date (NOT talk date).
 publishDate: ""